quellabs/signal-hub/README.md

 - **Unified Command Interface:** Access commands from across the Quellabs ecosystem through a single CLI tool
 - **Service Provider Architecture:** Robust plugin system allowing packages to register commands and services
 - **Extensible Design:** Built from the ground up for customization and extension
-- **Smart Discovery:** Automatically detects and loads commands from installed packages
+- **Smart Discovery:** Automatically detects and loads commands from installed packages and the local composer.json
-- **Cross-Package Integration:** Enables seamless interaction between ObjectQuel, Quarry and other components
+- **Cross-Package Integration:** Enables seamless interaction between ObjectQuel and other components
 - **Developer-Friendly:** Intuitive command structure with helpful documentation and auto-completion

 ## Usage